Configuring Custom API Authentication Flow

 URLEnter the URL of the relevant API end-point.
 The URL can contain an interpolation string that you can create using the String Interpolation Syntax.

 HeadersEnter an additional header that you may need to use for each request and specify its value.
 You can interpolate the header name and value using the String Interpolation Syntax.
-For example, a value of an Authorization header can be retrieved from an application response header as {{stage1.response.headers|get:\"Authorization\"}}.
+For example, a value of an Authorization header can be retrieved from an application response header as {{auth_object.stages.stage1.response.headers|get:\"Authorization\"}}.

 To replace or append the specified header before sending each request, select the corresponding option from the Merge Strategy drop-down list.

 BodyEnter the HTTP request body to use it with the request sent to the API end-point, for example: {“user”: “foo”, “pass”: “bar”}.
 You can interpolate the body using the String Interpolation Syntax.
-For example, a value of a token can be retrieved from an application response body as username=admin&password=password&Login=Login&user_token={{ stage1.response.body | match: /value=.(.{32})./ }}.
+For example, a value of a token can be retrieved from an application response body as username=admin&password=password&Login=Login&user_token={{ auth_object.stages.stage1.response.body | match: /value=.(.{32})./ }}.

 Maximum number of redirects to followEnter the maximum number of redirections that Bright should follow during the authentication process.

-Pro Tips: Select the checkbox Change redirected method to get for the redirects with code 302, where the server expects the following methods to always be GET during redirects and not the original method that triggered the redirect.
+Pro Tips: Select the checkbox Change redirected method to get for the redirects with code 302, where the server expects the following methods always to be GET during redirects and not the original method that triggered the redirect.

 • You can add as many headers as you need by clicking + Add header at the bottom of the Headers section.